 In recent years, neuroscience has become the most rapidly developing interdisciplinary area in the sciences.
 This field integrates the knowledge, research methods and modern laboratory technology of biology, chemistry, psychology and other scientific fields toward the common goal of understanding animal and human behavior.
-For this reason, the program's curriculum and faculty reflect a diversity of subdisciplines within a variety of departments.
+For this reason, the program's curriculum and list of faculty reflect a diversity of subdisciplines within a variety of departments.
 A primary objective of this program is to prepare students for entrance into graduate training or research occupations in neuroscience, neurochemistry, neurobiology, anatomy, physiology, physiological psychology, clinical psychology, behavioral science and the health sciences (medicine and allied fields).

-First-year and New Students
+First Year and New Students

-Students who are considering a concentration or a major in neuroscience should inquire about the program with any affiliated faculty members and consult with the department chair.
+Students who are considering a concentration or a major in neuroscience should inquire about the program from any of the affiliated faculty members and also should consult with the department chair.
 NEUR 212 is the entryway into the neuroscience curriculum.
 It begins by emphasizing that neuroscience is truly an interdisciplinary field.
-After covering brain evolution and the genetic basis of behavior, it reviews the organization of the nervous system and the processes responsible for neural conduction and synaptic transmission.
+After covering brain evolution and the genetic basis of behavior, there is a review of the organization of the nervous system and the processes responsible for neural conduction and synaptic transmission.
 This knowledge is then applied to a comprehensive examination of the neurochemical, sensory, motor, developmental, motivational, cognitive and emotional processes and structures that influence both normal and abnormal behavior.